tweakoz/curl/docs/WebSockets.md

  `curl_ws_meta()` - NOT IMPLEMENTED YET

+## Max frame size

+The current implementation only supports frame sizes up to a max (64K right now).
+This is because the API delivers full frames and it then cannot manage the full 2^63 bytes size.

+If we decide we need to support (much) larger frames than 64K, we need to adjust the API accordingly to be able to deliver partial frames in both directions.

 ## Command line tool websockets

 The plan is to make curl do websockets similar to telnet/nc.
 That part of the